Locke Curfman, M.A., LPC

 I moved to East Texas in 1996 to complete my Master’s program practicum and served as a Chaplain with Marketplace Ministries, assisted a local church with pastoral counseling, and worked with a local psychologist doing adolescent counseling.
 I then took a hiatus from the human services field to work as a pharmaceutical sales representative for almost ten years.
 During that time, I was with several companies, earning top awards and honors for leadership and sales performance.
 Having experienced success in sales, I determined it was time to return to counseling, my first love.
 I completed my internship at the Bradshaw State Jail in correctional counseling and worked for three years on staff before leaving to join Winsted Psychological Services.
 Prior to working in private practice, I was part of the LeTourneau University faculty as an adjunct instructor.
 I continue to teach courses in counseling and psychology when available.

 I have experience counseling male and female adolescents in Special Education programs, adolescents placed in residential treatment facilities, adolescents and adults served by MHMR, couples desiring pre-marital counseling and marital enrichment counseling, individuals with varying mental health disorders, and adult males in the Texas Department of Criminal Justice (Bradshaw State Jail).
-Currently I see adolescent and adult clients referred by such diverse sources as self-referrals, local physicians and psychiatrists, Family Protective Services (FPS), the Martin House, DORS, and the Texas Crime Victims Compensation program.
+In the past, I have seen adolescent and adult clients referred by such diverse sources as self-referrals, local physicians and psychiatrists, Family Protective Services (FPS), the Martin House, DORS, and the Texas Crime Victims Compensation program.
+Currently, I work primarily with private practice clients.

 I am a member of the American Association for Christian Counselors, the American Counseling Association, EMDR International, and the International Society for the Study of Trauma and Dissociation.